quasar-team/quasar/Documentation/source/yocto.rst

    bitbake core-image-minimal

-| You can also build only the OPC-UA server:
+| You can also build only the OPC UA server:

 .. container::